-Don’t tell the Roosevelt Island Tram operators, but the MetroCard will be gone in a little over a year.
+Don’t tell Roosevelt Island Tram riders, but the MetroCard system they need for entering expires this year.
 That’s according to TimeOut New York.
-But what does that mean for Roosevelt Island?
+But with RIOC tuned out of almost everything, what does that mean for Roosevelt Island?
+UPDATED: February 14th, 2022.

 By David Stone

 The Roosevelt Island Daily thanks Sylvan Klein for the heads up.

 TimeOut New York/NYC’s MetroCard will be completely gone.

 In 2023, OMNY will completely replace the MetroCard in New York City as we move toward a contactless payment system.
 The MTA finished installing all 15,000 OMNY readers across the city at 472 stations and on all 5,800 buses and Staten Island Railway stations on December 31, wrapping up the first phase of the rollout.

 Setting up OMNY readers at all MTA subway stations and on buses wrapped up on December 31st, 2020, well over a year ago.
 But Roosevelt Island is far behind because the Tram was not included in the upgrade.

 As recently as last week, RIOC and its sister agency, the MTA, pointed fingers at each other for the stalemate.
 RIOC says OMNY readers are on the schedule for this year, but the MTA says they have never made a request.

 Fallout has already begun.
 Unprepared MTA system passengers now cannot transfer for free between buses, trains and the Tram, using OMNY.
 OMNY, which accepts smartphones and enabled credit cards, replaces MetroCards at the start of 2023.